raghav2956/Cornell-University-ECE3400/index.md

-# The Life of of my Robot -- Pablita
+# The Life of my Robot -- Pablita

 To check out the website on Github, head over to my repository on [here](https://github.com/raghav2956/Cornell-University-ECE3400)